Xxploiter/crioReEcom/readme.txt

 IMP TO change any business Logic go to the respective Models Example to change the rank of the user/retailer go to the crioretailers.class.php in models

+IMP SESSION-> the only item that is saved inside the session is the user_url